SKS Load Balancer and Ingress Controller

 Use kubectl get ingress

-to list the created rulesets.
-It will also show the external IP-Address of the LoadBalancer.
+to list the rulesets that have been created.
+This command will also list the external IP address of the LoadBalancer

-The next figure shows how the objects/services of the whole configuration are interrelated.
+The next figure shows how the objects or services of the whole configuration are interrelated:

 Further links

-Description of Exoscale Network Load Balancers - /documentation/compute/network-load-balancer/
+- A breakdown of Exoscale Network Load Balancers.